ritiek/play-on-kodi/README.md

 ### Examples

 Stream a local video to Kodi
 ```
 playonkodi -s 192.168.0.108 -p 6050 /path/to/local/media/file
 ```

 Stream a video from the internet to Kodi
 ```
 playonkodi -s 192.168.0.108 -p 6050 http://raw/path/to/media/file
 ```

-Please make sure the link is an actual path to a video stream which can also be streamed in players like `VLC` and `MPV`.
+Please make sure the link is an actual path to a video stream.
+So, this won't work with our usual YouTube and such URLs.

 Send local IP address to Kodi server manually (useful if script cannot find out the correct network interface IP automatically)
 ```
 playonkodi -s 192.168.0.108 -p 6050 -i 192.168.0.105 /path/to/local/media/file
 ```